deploy2zenodo/deploy2zenodo/README.md

 `DEPLOY2ZENODO_DEPOSITION_ID="create NEW record"` to initiate and test your pipeline.
 After success you should change to `DEPLOY2ZENODO_API_URL="https://zenodo.org/api"`.
-And after creating your first record you also would change `DEPLOY2ZENODO_DEPOSITION_ID` to the returned value to update your record next time.
-If you store these variables in the UI you can change them without touching your repository.
-On the other side the provided metadata via `DEPLOY2ZENODO_JSON` and the provided data via `DEPLOY2ZENODO_UPLOAD` may be created dynamically and therefore it could make sense to create these variables dynamically, too.
+And after you have created your first record, also change `DEPLOY2ZENODO_DEPOSITION_ID` to the returned value to update your dataset next time (and not create a new one).
+If you store these variables in the user interface, you can change them without touching your repository.
+On the other hand, the metadata provided via `DEPLOY2ZENODO_JSON` and the data provided via `DEPLOY2ZENODO_UPLOAD` may be created dynamically and it could therefore make sense to create these variables variables dynamically as well.

 There are also optional variables that can help to adapt the workflow to the the individual use case.